-Okay, if one of your teammates is going 40 miles an hour headed east, and another one of your teammates has immunity, but they're headed 35 miles an hour headed west.
+Okay, if one of your teammates is going 40 miles an hour headed east and another one of your teammates has immunity, but they're headed 35 miles an hour headed west.

-It's like elaborate courses.
+Yeah, it's like elaborate courses.

 And then sometimes it's like, fuck it, hold your breath.

-No, that's, uh, yeah, that's such a, uh, that's maybe my favorite joke in all of Rick and Morty is, uh, Rick sets up this, uh, like, saw situation where you have to get through challenges, and then because he was too drunk, you know, the third one is he's just like, ah, I ran out of ideas.
+No, that's, yeah, that's such a, that's maybe my favorite joke in all of Rick and Morty: is Rick sets up this like saw situation where you have to get through challenges.

-All the King's Horses, Men, and Sensational Headlines can't make up for how tired this act is getting.
+All the King's horses, men, and sensational headlines can't make up for how tired this act is getting.

 And when you have these Saturday shows that are like four guests deep, and it's just like, all right, let's see what Nick Fuentes is going to bring to the mix.

-Let's bring Pachanek in here.
+Let's bring Pachenek in here, Barnes.

 If I were him, if I were Alex, I'd be a bit worried about this phenomenon.